 Mark Seasholes conducts research in the field of financial economics.
-He received his
+He received

-from Harvard University.
+degrees from Harvard University.

 Mark's research focuses on trading behavior and asset prices around the world.
 He

 has written on cross-border equity investments, herding behavior of individual